grempe/tss-rb/README.md

 it.
 You need to pad using a character other than `"\u001F"`.

 If you want to do padding this way, there is a utility method you can use to do that.
-This is the same method used interally.
+This is the same method used internally.

 ```ruby
 # Util.left_pad(byte_multiple, input_string, pad_char = "\u001F")